 3. HubSpot Service Hub

 HubSpot Service Hub is a customer service toolkit designed to help small businesses deliver an excellent customer experience.
-It consolidates all your customer interactions from various channels into a single interface and has a built-in knowledge base.
+It consolidates all your customer interactions across channels into a single interface and includes a built-in knowledge base.

 It also has robust ticketing, customer service automation, performance tracking, and reporting features.
 The best thing about HubSpot Service Hub is that it's a part of the HubSpot CRM, which is free for small businesses.